Academic Standing, Progress, and Readmission

 - Academic Advising Services: Some students may not be thriving or are not satisfied in their current major.
 Considering referring them to Walk-In Advising through Academic Advising Services to discuss changing their major.

-- Students of Concern: For students who are not responding to your communication or who you are simply concerned about, please consider submitting a Students of Concern referral.
+- NC State Cares: For students who are not responding to your communication or who you are simply concerned about, please consider submitting a Students of Concern referral.

 Leaving the University and Readmission